blackflux/object-scan/test/readme/README.template.md

 - `**`: Matches zero or more nestings
 - `++`: Matches one or more nestings

-Recursions can be combined with a regex / group by appending the regex / group.
+Recursions can be combined with a regex or a group by appending the regex or group.

 _Examples_:
 <pre><example>